Thinking, Doing & Feeling

 Of all the marketing fundamentals, understanding your customer is arguably the most important.
 If you get this wrong, just pack up your bags and go home.

 There are many ways to understand your customer and we believe the chosen approach must fit the objective.
-Two of the most commonly used are a persona and decision journey.
-We often find that a short persona paired with a decision journey is the perfect combination to uncover the needed insights.
+A commonly used and powerful way to understand your customer or prospect is through a decision journey.

-A consumer decision journey is a visual representations of the brand consideration and purchasing process.
-A persona is a visual representation of individuals within a target market.
+A consumer decision journey is a visual representation of the brand consideration and purchasing process.

-Mapping your customers' product purchase journeys is key to knowing where, when, and how to market to them.
+Mapping your customer’s product purchase journey is key to knowing where, when, and how to market to them.
 The traditional marketing funnel is dead.
 Your customers have access to more information than ever before, and have increased mobility, resulting in well-informed consumers with high expectations.

 Each brand and target audience has a unique path to purchase, therefore we customize the development of each journey.
 We study their emotions, actions, and thoughts before, during, and after the purchase.
 Most important are the pivotal points, which are the behaviors within the journey that are critical to the brand purchase.
 These pivotal points identify where you want to focus your marketing efforts.
 How is your brand showing up at these points?